Money-Making Guides

 Setup steps

-1. Choose a Blueberry field size that your watering or sprinkler setup can maintain every morning.
+1. On Summer 1, choose a Blueberry field size that your current watering setup can support without consuming the whole morning.

-3. Use the first harvests to fund tool upgrades, jars, kegs, or Fall seed money rather than expanding beyond your labor capacity.
+3. Use the first harvests for infrastructure, not just more storage: sprinklers, tool upgrades, jars, kegs, and Fall seed money all matter.

-5. Use Blueberries as a Summer stabilizer, then decide whether Fall Cranberries or pumpkins better fit your next step.
+6. Treat Blueberries as a Summer stabilizer, then reassess whether Fall Cranberries, pumpkins, animals, or machines are the next better step.

 Profit estimates